Rhodes Holidays 2025/2026

 Rhodes has been inhabited since the Stone Age and retains a wealth of authenticity to inspire history buffs.
 In modern history the island was inhabited by Turks and Italians before being claimed by Greece after the Second World War.
 Excavations conducted in Rhodes have brought to light a number of important monuments from the three most significant cities on the island – Lindos, Kamiros and Ialysos.

 Thousands of years ago, Lindos was the main trading port on the island and the Lindos Acropolis shows just how much wealth and activity was present in the area at that time.
-These archaeological remains include a temple, theatre and castle.
-There is a climb to reach the ruins so some people may struggle, and remember to bring your hat because it’s difficult to find shade.
+The impressive archaeological remains here include the Temple of Athena, a theatre that held almost 2000 spectators, and a castle.
+There is a climb to reach the ruins as they sit 116 metres above sea level, so be sure to wear appropriate footwear.

 Foodie delights

-There are plenty of foodie delights in Rhodes.
+There are plenty of foodie delights in Rhodes, rest assured.
 Traditional tavernas can be found in every town along with a range of international options including Italian, Indian and British.
 Authentic Rhodes cuisine has its roots in the ancient Dorian culture, with records of fish soup as the staple of choice.
 By medieval times meals were using the local produce of the land – Mediterranean vegetables and meat reared on the mountains.
-Olive oil, thyme and oregano are staples of many dishes.
+Olive oil, thyme and oregano are staples of many dishes bringing plenty of flavour, too.

-Greeks enjoy long mealtimes and share the British tradition of a family Sunday lunch.
-If you want to enjoy local delicacies look out for olives, feta, gyros wraps, soutzoukakia meatballs, moussaka and meat pie, washed down with a local wine or good, old ouzo.
+If you want to enjoy local delicacies look out for olives, feta, gyros wraps, soutzoukakia meatballs, moussaka and meat pie, all washed down with a local wine or good, old ouzo.

 Nightlife

-The picturesque village of Lindos offers a sophisticated yet lively alternative to the 18 to 30 year olds’ holiday.
+The picturesque village of Lindos offers a sophisticated yet lively evening of fun for all.
 Lindos By Night has a roof garden bar with beautiful views towards the old city ruins, while Amphitheatre Boutique Club is an open-air club where 2000 revellers can dance through until morning.
 Though that’s nothing compared to the iconic Paradiso Beach Club, which morphs into a small town overnight, hosting more than 4000 people.

 Last but definitely not least is Rhodes Town itself, home to romantic piano bars and wild hidden nightclubs.
 If you’re looking for a comfy bar with proper beer, head to the Captain Hook bar – it helps if you’re also a fan of rock music.
 Otherwise the Cellar of Knights is a stunning Greek wine bar, tucked into the medieval architecture on Ippokratus Square.
 Fancy a cocktail?
 Try B-Sides Cocktails for a range of delicious drinks in a relaxed atmosphere.